-These schedules contain information to help the reader assess the City's most significant local revenue source, the property tax.
+These schedules contain information to help the reader assess the City's most significant local revenue sources, the property taxes.

 Debt Capacity

 These schedules present information to help the reader assess the affordability of the City's current levels of outstanding debt and the City's ability to issue additional debt in the future.